andrew/ultimate-awesome/README.md

 - [awesome-on-device-AI](https://github.com/ysyisyourbrother/awesome-on-device-AI) - A curated list of awesome projects and papers for AI on Mobile/IoT/Edge devices.
 Everything is continuously updating.
 Welcome contribution!.
 - [awesome-privacy](https://codeberg.org/alicia/awesome-privacy) - Curated list of privacy-respecting software and services  [mirror of
 - [moe-paper-models](https://github.com/AdamG012/moe-paper-models) - A sumary of MoE experimental setups across a number of different papers.
-- [awesome-iran-opendata](https://github.com/alirezach/awesome-iran-opendata) - A repo to introduce website that share Data and Dataset about Iran.
 - [awesome-machine-learning-startups-munich](https://github.com/alxschwrz/awesome-machine-learning-startups-munich) - A list of machine learning & artificial intelligence startups in Munich (Germany).
 - [awesome-dsdev](https://github.com/asiekierka/awesome-dsdev) - Resources for homebrew NDS development.
 - [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.